-I have a kid-friendly childhood classic meal, Paleo mac and cheese Recipe.
+Today have for you a kid-friendly childhood classic meal – Paleo mac and cheese recipe.
 You won’t even believe it is Paleo!
 Ok, I have to tell you that for a Paleo mac and cheese, I’m pretty excited about how this ‘cheese’ sauce turned out.
-I researched before I made this and found that most Paleo mac and cheese recipes called for things like nutritional yeast flakes or cashews.
+I researched before I made this and found that most dairy-free mac and cheese recipes called for things like nutritional yeast flakes or cashews.
 What I came up with instead only used simple, easy to find ingredients…mostly veggies and coconut milk.

 To make this Paleo mac and cheese recipe, you basically just sauté vegetables (including a little carrot to give it a cheesy color) and then cook them in coconut milk.
 After they are soft you puree them until smooth and then added an egg yolk to the hot puree.
 This turns it into a rich, velvety sauce that is probably as close to a cheese sauce as you can get without using any cheese.

 But here’s the best part – it tastes so incredibly good – and I’m not just saying that.
-My 10 year old son is really picky about eating vegetables.
+My 11-year-old son is really picky about eating vegetables.
 But he loves this sauce.
 Heck, I love it and joke that I would drink it, but really I would.
 You can put it on other vegetables, like broccoli, or if you eat clean, on a clean pasta, like spelt macaroni.
-My 7 year old daughter actually thinks it’s cheese sauce.
+My 7-year-old daughter actually thinks it’s cheese sauce.
 She was eating some the other day and I missed blending a piece of carrot and she was all mad that there was a piece of carrot in her cheese.
 She couldn’t figure out how a carrot got in her cheese sauce.

 We have this regularly for dinner with some simple homemade chicken fingers.
 All we do is put some chicken tenders in a cold pan with some oil, then sprinkle Real Salt, garlic powder, Italian seasoning, paprika and a flour of your choice, such as einkorn for clean eating or arrowroot starch for Paleo.
 Then we turn on the pan and cook it until each side is golden brown.
 It’s a good compliment to the Paleo mac and cheese.